COVID-19 Rent Assistance and Housing Information

 - Eviction resolution program.
 You can contact your local dispute resolution center and ask for their help resolving eviction-related issues.
 You can find a directory of centers here.

 - Right to counsel legal program.
 Tenants who receive public assistance or are very low income – $25,760 annual income for an individual or $53,000 for a family of four – can access a lawyer for free during eviction proceedings.
 Contact the Eviction Defense Screening Line at 855-657-8387 or apply online at org/apply-online.

 The Office of the Attorney General can assist with COVID-19 eviction complaints.
 You can contact them here.

-Washington State Limited Landlord Relief Program offers owners of four or fewer rental units/properties that make less than the Family Median Income the ability to recuperate up to 80% of the unpaid rental payments in qualifying circumstances.
-This program is limited to pay no more than $2,000,000 in claims.
+The Washington State Limited Landlord Relief Program offers owners of six or fewer rental units/properties that make less than the Family Median Income the ability to recuperate up to 80% of the unpaid rental payments in qualifying circumstances.
+This program is limited to paying no more than $2,000,000 in claims.
 Learn More

 Resources Are Available To Help With Other Costs - Call 2-1-1 For Information